-1. Get the official Docker image docker pull rakudo-star
+- 1. Get the official Docker image docker pull rakudo-star - 2.
+Then run a container with the image docker run -it rakudo-star

 1.4.
 Running Perl 6 code

 Running Perl 6 code can be done using the REPL (Read-Eval-Print Loop).
 To do this, open a terminal, type perl6 into the terminal window, and hit [Enter].
 This will cause a prompt of > to appear.
 Next, type a line of code and hit [Enter].
 The REPL will print out the value of the line.
 You may then type another line, or type exit and hit [Enter] to leave the REPL.